Select Page

 Chip-chips and chuck-chucks may last for a few minutes and are sounds they make continuously.
 Trills, however, are brief vocalizations.

-Trills are used exclusively as desperate alarm calls when a chipmunk is on the run from a predator.
-When you hear this sound, a predator is pursuing them.
+They are used exclusively as desperate alarm calls when a chipmunk is on the run from a predator.
+When you hear such a sound, a predator is pursuing an unfortunate chipmunk.

-Upon hearing these calls, other chipmunks increase their vigilance.
+Upon hearing these calls, other chipmunks spontaneously increase their vigilance.
 Those outside their burrow scamper back in.
-Chipmunks inside their burrows will avoid coming out until they know the danger has passed.
+Chipmunks inside their burrows will avoid coming out until they know the coast is clear.

-Chipmunks are not silent when running away from a predator.
+Chipmunks are not the kind of animals that would silently run away from a predator.
 Sounding an alarm may seem dangerous because it discloses its location to other nearby predators.

 Territorial Claims

-Chipmunks are territorial and use vocalizations to defend their territories.
-If an intruder gets too close, chipmunks will fiercely defend the environment surrounding their burrows.
+Chipmunks are very territorial and use vocalizations to defend their territories.
+In the case of intruders, chipmunks fiercely defend the environment surrounding their burrows.
 Most adult chipmunks protect the area around 50 feet from their den.

 Chipmunks feel threatened when they spot others encroaching on their turf.
-Chipmunks are small animals, making them vulnerable to many predators, so territories are a matter of life and death.
+Chipmunks are such small animals, making them vulnerable to many predators.

-When warding off intruders, chipmunks usually react by being extremely loud.
+Chipmunks possess a prominent and influential territorial streak.
+When warding off intruders, they usually react by being extremely loud.
 The loud vocalizations are meant to scare away others and portray dominance in that territory.

 They make deep sounds repetitively reminiscent of ‘chucks.’
 Also, they give off a combination of ‘chucks and ‘chips.’

 These sounds can go on for almost half an hour until the intruders have left the territory.
-If the territorial calls are ignored, the chipmunk may have to resort to aggression.
+If the territorial calls are ignored, the chipmunk may result in aggression.

-Chipmunks will also make these vocalizations in response to the presence of humans.
-In these cases, they perceive humans as threats.
+Sometimes, chipmunks make these vocalizations in response to the presence of humans.
+In these cases, they perceive humans as threats too.

 Non-vocalizations